RB Divisional News

-To Cancel Motions, Special Set Hearings, Pre-Trials Waivers, Jury & Non-Jury Trials, etc. a notice of cancellation must be filed with the clerk.
-Also notify the court by sending an email along with any proposed orders (in Word format) to CAD-DivisionRB@pbcgov.org.
-Notice must note the reason for cancellation.
+To cancel Special Set Hearings, Jury & Non-Jury Trials, etc. a notice of cancellation must be filed with the clerk.
+Also please notify the Court and all parties in accordance with the procedures outlined above by sending an email along with any proposed orders (in Word format) to CAD-DivisionRB@pbcgov.org.
+The Notice must note the reason for cancellation.

 PLEASE NOTE: LONG DISTANCE TELEPHONE CALLS WILL NOT BE RETURNED BY THE COURT.